a unique destination

-If you really want to feel the whole mountain experience then hiking, skinning and trekking up in to the Vanoise national park really will deliver the solitude and deep snow you are searching for.
-Within minutes of leaving the pistes you can experience unforgettable itineraries in steep river gorges with chamois, bouquet and golden eagles for company.
-Remember back country skiing can be dangerous so we strongly advise hiring a guide to make the most of your trip.
+If you really want to feel the whole mountain experience then hiking, skinning and trekking up into the Vanoise National Park really will deliver the solitude and deep snow you are searching for.
+Within minutes of leaving the pistes you can experience unforgettable itineraries in steep river gorges with chamois, bouquetin and golden eagles for company.
+Remember, back country skiing can be dangerous so we strongly advise hiring a guide to make the most of your trip.

-There is a huge array of ski schools in Val d'Isère which cater for beginners looking for their first experience, right through to expert skiers looking for a jump session in the park or an off piste guide.
+There is a huge array of ski schools in Val d'Isère which cater for beginners looking for their first experience, right through to expert skiers looking for a jump session in the park or an off-piste guide.
 The key is to find an instructor that works for you and your group.
-Hip Hideouts live and work in the resort and have done for many years so we can introduce you to the right company for your needs.
+At Hip Hideouts we live and work in the resort and have done for many years so we can introduce you to the right company for your needs.

 Val d'Isère is one of the most beautiful and international ski resorts in the world.
 Even though it is situated high up in the French Alps it has a truly international flavour with French, British, Australian, Russian, American and Scandinavian visitors making up the majority of its guests.
 Each year more and more people are discovering the resort.
 The village operates a pretty slick operation and with lots of investment in recent years, we have seen the luxury market boom.
 In resort there are now two Michelin starred restaurants, a range of high end boutique shops and fantastic nightlife.
 Val d’Isère celebrates the start of the international ski season in Europe with the 'Premier Neige' World Cup held each year in December and of course it held the blue ribbon events of the men's downhill in the Olympics in 1992.